sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 ### WebPageReplay support using Docker
 We had it in alpha/beta for a while and now it's there in our default container: [WebPageReplay](https://github.com/catapult-project/catapult/blob/master/web_page_replay_go/README.md).

-WebPageReplay is proxy that first record your web site and then replay it locally.
-That can help you find performance regression in the front end code easier: Latency/server timings are constant.
+WebPageReplay is proxy that first records your web site and then replay it locally.
+That can help you find performance regression in the front-end code easier: Latency/server timings are constant.

 You can run like this:
 <code>